whykusanagi/VTuberHub/README.md

 **Fix**:
 - **RESTART iFacialMocap** after starting the relay (it needs to reconnect)
-- Verify iFacialMocap target IP/port matches relay `listen_port`
+- Verify iFacialMocap target IP/port matches relay `listen_port` (default: 13121)
-- Add firewall exception for UDP port 50000 (inbound)
+- **Windows Firewall**: Add firewall exception for UDP port 13121 (inbound) - see "Windows Firewall Configuration" section below
 - Check Windows Defender Firewall settings
+- Verify the relay is actually listening: Use `netstat -an | findstr :13121` to confirm

 ### Symptom: Only one app updates